Canada Prime Rates

 If you plan to consider a variable rate mortgage in the future, you should know how the Prime rate affects your potential mortgage rate.
 As a variable rate, your potential mortgage rate will follow the Prime rate up and down.
 An increase in the Prime rate could make a variable rate mortgage more expensive than a similar fixed rate mortgage.
 Similarly, a decrease in the Prime rate could make a variable rate mortgage cheaper than a similar fixed rate mortgage.

-Although variable rate mortgages are all based on the Prime rate, there is a modifier that lenders can set.
-This modifier determines how much higher or lower the variable rate is relative to the Prime rate.
+Although variable rate mortgages are all based on the Prime rate, there is a spread over the prime that lenders set.
+This spread determines how much higher or lower the variable rate is relative to the Prime rate.
 Think of it like a markup or discount - everybody uses the same original price, but lenders can set their own prices with a markup or discount.
-Even if the Prime rate goes down, lenders can choose to set a larger markup so their variable rates don't change.
+Even if the Prime rate goes down, lenders can choose to set a larger spread so their variable rates don't change.

 The Prime Rate and Bank of Canada Target Overnight Rate

 The Prime rate has a very close relationship with the Bank of Canada target overnight rate.
-Since the late 1990s, the Prime rate has stayed within a 50 basis point range around 200 basis points (2 percentage points) above the Bank of Canada rate.
+Since the late 1990s, the Prime rate has stayed within a 50 basis point range, around 200 basis points (2 percentage points) above the Bank of Canada rate.
+Since 2015, the prime rate has been 2.2% higher than the BoC policy rate.
 In the US, the WSJ's Prime rate index has stayed exactly 300 basis points above the Federal Reserve's Fed Funds Rate for the past two decades.

 Why Does the Prime Rate Follow the Bank of Canada Target Overnight Rate?